 This feature is a powerful and one of the core benefits to IISLogs, log files can quickly take up a lot of disk space if not managed properly.
 There are many things that should be taken into account before before turning on or enabling ANY of the DELETE functions in IISLogs.
 This is why the default settings on all configuration options are turned off by default and explicitly have to be configured to be turned on.
 You should research and verify all legal parameters on how long log files should be kept before purging.
 If you configure IISLogs to purge files and these files are NOT backed up to another system for later review.
 IISLogs isn't responsible for deleted files that are later determined needed for whatever reason.
 Reviewing your company and/or legal policy on log management should be a must.
 If your company doesn't have detailed log management solution, one should be created.

 Email reports from Local computer

 Careful configuration should be considered before emailing reports from servers that are internet facing.
 The potential for a mis-configured system could be targeted as an open-relay server and used by mass-mailers.

 Control what the name of the archive files.

 This is a new feature introduced in IISLogs 2.0.
-This provides the flexability to have separate settings for each folder.
+This provides the flexibility to have separate settings for each folder.